Skip to main content

 Why these two differ

-The most material structural difference between these two funds is their asset allocation despite sharing the same risk indicator of 4.
-The ANZ Investments OneAnswer Growth Fund holds 78.48% in growth assets, placing it firmly in growth territory, while the Foundation Series Balanced Fund holds 52.35% in growth assets, consistent with a more moderate balanced profile.
-Both carry the same FMA risk indicator score, so investors should look carefully at the underlying allocation rather than relying on the indicator alone.
+The most material structural difference between these two funds is their growth asset allocation, which directly shapes their risk-return profiles despite both carrying the same risk indicator of 4.
+The ANZ Investments OneAnswer Growth Fund holds 78.48% in growth assets, consistent with its "Growth" label, while the Foundation Series Balanced Fund holds 53.15% — a gap of more than 25 percentage points that reflects meaningfully different exposure to equity market movements.

 What's different at a glance